 Volunteers with Music Masters assist students with music projects, upkeep of musical instruments, and helping out with the school musical!
 No experience with music necessary, just a willingness to learn and promote music education.
 The Music Club has flexible timing for volunteers on Monday-Wednesday, 10:00-11:00am or 1:30-2:30pm.

 Edmunds Middle School

-Young DJs is a pilot program for Spring 2014 where Champlain mentors meet once a week with Edmunds Middle School students to work on creating electronic music using Champlain's Sonic Arts equipment.
+The Music Mentoring Program is a pilot program for Spring 2014 where Champlain mentors meet once a week with Edmunds Middle School (EMS) students to work on creating electronic music using Champlain's Sonic Arts equipment.
 Students will learn how to make professional recordings and present their work at the end of the semester.
-Young DJs meets every Friday from 3:00-5:00pm at Champlain's MIDI Labs.
+Music Mentoring meets every Friday from 3:00-5:00pm at Champlain's Sonic Arts studios behind Alumni Auditorium.

 Word Play's goal is to create an atmosphere for mentoring relationships to emerge while engaging Edmunds Middle School students in literacy based skill building that prepares them for their own college path and success.
 Together Champlain College students and EMS students will create adventures in storytelling, poetry jamming, rap song writing, and more.
 For this program, EMS students get to hang out with college students on a college campus.
 They experience how fun language can be and learn something along the way that will prepare them for a college future.
 Word Play runs every Thursday from 2:30-5:30pm.